damast100/Deep_Learning/README.md

 # Deep_Learning

+### *Please see below for my report on this homework.
+Also, please be advised that none of the code provided in this repository will run unless used on Google Colaboratory.*

 ### **Step 4: Write a Report on the Neural Network Model**

 For this part of the assignment, you’ll write a report on the performance of the deep learning model you created for AlphabetSoup.